garoago/nanolab/README.md

-# nanoexamples
+# nanolab

-Examples to run with `go test`.
+Tiny examples to run with `go test`.
 To run all examples, do:

 	$ go test